Elias-Lie/File-Transfer/README.md

 # File-Transfer

 To start you need:
-- a .env file with the POSTGRES_URL and Mailtrap SMTP_USERNAME, SMTP_PASSWORD var
+- .env file with the POSTGRES_URL and SMTP_USERNAME, SMTP_PASSWORD
-- start the doccker container and migrate the migration files in the migration folder (make migrations/up)
+- postgres connection to migrate the migration files in the migration folder (make migrations/up)
-- start the api (make run/api)